 What is the HIPAA Security Rule?

 HIPAA is a set of standards introduced by the U.S. Congress in 1996.
 The Act consists of rules governing protected health information (PHI) including Security, Privacy, Identifiers, and Transactions and Code Sets.
-The purpose of the HIPAA Security Rule is to promote the protection and privacy of sensitive PHI used within the healthcare industry by organizations called "covered entities."
+The purpose of the HIPAA Security Rule is to promote the protection and privacy of sensitive PHI used within the healthcare industry by organizations called “covered entities.”
 As a result of the Health Information Technology for Economic and Clinical Health (HITECH) Act of 2009, both covered entities and business associates are now accountable to the HHS and individuals for appropriately safeguarding private patient information.
-ClearDATA signs business associates agreements with its clients.
+This is why a business associate agreement (BAA) is so important.

 The HIPAA Security Rule Standards and Implementation Specifications has four major sections, created to identify relevant security safeguards that help achieve compliance: 1) Physical; 2) Administrative; 3) Technical, and 4) Policies, Procedures, and Documentation Requirements.